johanbook/docs/docs/network/protocols/dhcp.md

 # DHCP

-**Dynamic Host Configuration Protocol** (**DHCP**) is a protocol for dynamically assign IP addresses.
-A device gets an IP from a DHCP server.
-Can also assign DNS, default gateway and network mask.
+**Dynamic Host Configuration Protocol** (**DHCP**) is a client-server protocol for dynamically assigning [IP addresses](../ip_address).
+The DHCP server will also supply a DNS address, default gateway and network mask.
 IP addresses are given as time-limited leases.

 For example, one can run a DHCP query using the network utility `nmap` as done below.